Founder and President Mark Barnes

 Mark Barnes is a longtime educator, author, and Founder and President at Times 10 Publications.
 After writing six professional learning books for three different companies, Mark envisioned a different kind of education publisher, so he founded Times 10--books that provide practical solutions that busy educators can read today and use tomorrow.

-Jennifer Jas is Director of Product Development at Times 10 Publications, where she shepherds books from idea to published work.
+Jennifer Jas is Senior Editor at Times 10 Publications, where she shepherds books from idea to published work.
 She is a professional editor, proofreader, and writer who has worked on virtually every project ever produced by Times 10.
 Through her nonfiction editing service, Words with Jas, she loves to help authors and organizations share their books and messages with the world brilliantly and accurately.
 She has edited dozens of nonfiction books plus thousands of other projects including blogs, presentations, marketing materials, and website content.

 When not designing books, Steve enjoys golf and exercise.
 In 2012 he rode a bicycle from coast to coast as an adventure and supported his trip by designing books along the way (now that’s how you hack learning and physical fitness).
 Learn more about Steve’s work at www.spbookdesign.com.